 Dobby has huge, green, tennis ball-sized eyes and a long thin nose like a pencil (CS1, CS2).
 He is quite short, like all house-elves, coming only up to Harry's navel (GF21).
 He is devoted to Harry Potter and also to Ron Weasley, who he refers to as Harry's "Wheezy."
-Dobby is particularly fond of socks and has begun using his earnings to buy yarn and knit them himself (GF23).
+Dobby is particularly fond of socks and used his earnings to buy yarn and knit them himself (GF23).

 Note that as long as Dobby was the slave of the Malfoys, his attempts to help Harry failed: cf. the stolen Owl Post, the closed magic portal leading to Platform Nine-and-Three-Quarters, the enchanted Bludger (CS1, CS2, CS5, CS10).
 Dobby tried to protect Harry in the wrong way.
 But after Harry Potter managed to trick Lucius Malfoy into giving Dobby an old sock, Dobby was free and used his own powerful magic against Lucius Malfoy and knocked him down a flight of stairs (CS18).
 When he's working at Hogwarts, his actions really helped Harry (cf. he gave Harry Gillyweed to breathe underwater (GF26), he explained how and where Harry could find the room of requirement (OP18) and warned the members of the DA when Umbridge discovered their secret (OP27).